-Some cookie guidelines set out lifespan for cookie choices made by users, whether acceptance or refusal.
+Some cookie guidelines set out the lifespan for user cookie choices, whether acceptance or refusal.
 These lifespan rules may vary from country to country.
-For example, CNIL, as a best practice, considers that a 6-month period is appropriate for the validity of choice made by a user.
+For example, CNIL, as a best practice, considers that a 6-month period is appropriate for the validity of the choice made by a user.
 On the other hand, the Spanish DPA (AEPD) suggests that cookie choice should be renewed every 24 months, and Luxembourg DPA (CNPD) requires renewing consent every 12 months.
-The Italian DPA, Garante, shares the same view as the French CNIL and considers 6 months is appropriate for consent renewal.
+The Italian DPA, Garante, shares the same view as the French CNIL and considers six months is appropriate for consent renewal.

 Some national DPA cookie guidelines do not set a specific period for the validity of cookie consent choice but require that cookie choice lifespan be proportionate and limited to the purposes for which they are used (i.e., ICO).

-However, some of the national DPA cookie guidelines are silent regarding cookie choice lifespan.
+However, some national DPA cookie guidelines are silent regarding cookie choice lifespan.

 2. Cookie walls

 Cookie walls are generally declared unlawful by the EDPB Consent Guidelines.
 Most national DPAs follow the standard set by the EDPB.
-That said, there are some slight differences relating to rules on cookie walls established under national DPA cookie guidelines.
+That said, some slight differences relate to rules on cookie walls established under national DPA cookie guidelines.

 For example, CNIL cookie guidelines do not ban cookie walls entirely.
-It allows the use of cookie walls if its lawfulness is assessed on a case-by-case basis.
-Other than that, ICO states that the use of cookie walls as a condition of access to specific website content is possible.
-Specific website content means that you should not make “general website access” conditional on users accepting non-essential cookies, but you can only limit certain content of the website if the user does not consent.
+It allows the use of cookie walls if their lawfulness is assessed on a case-by-case basis.
+Other than that, ICO states that using cookie walls as a condition of access to specific website content is possible.
+Specific website content means you should not make “general website access” conditional on users accepting non-essential cookies.
+Still, you can only limit a specific range of the website if the user does not consent.